 Could you imagine FDR going before Congress and saying, ‘We were attacked yesterday on Pearl Harbor.
 I really don’t want to talk about who did it, but you know, we just want to say that they were terrible people and they were thugs.’
 Well who was it, Mr. President?
 Well, we don’t want to get into it, because I don’t want you to have any bad feelings toward the Japanese.”

 They may critique Obama for refusing to blame Islam, for being too circumspect with his words, but it was Roosevelt’s lack of circumspection that led to desert internment camps filled with loyal American citizens.
-The very same fear that Roosevelt railed against in his first inauguration address (“…the only thing we have to fear is fear itself…“) pushed him to shameful ends in his fourth and final term in office.
+The very same fear that Roosevelt railed against in his first inauguration address (“…the only thing we have to fear is fear itself…“) pushed him to shameful ends in his third term.

 I wonder, does the price of unity have to be fear?